rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 This is what prototype-based generation was invented for!

-Only **after** you have set up anonymization that fits consistency requirements, checked for other JVMs, have applied other performance improvement strategies, maybe tried scaling over multiple threads in Enterprise Edition, you may fiddle around with anonymization of single fields according to the following information.
+Only **after** you have set up anonymization that fits consistency requirements, checked for other JVMs, and have applied other performance improvement strategies, you may fiddle around with anonymization of single fields according to the following information.

 Here some anonymization approaches in the order of increasing performance: